Hurricane Frank 2022

-Satellite images and tracking maps of Category 1 Hurricane Frank 2022, July 23 - August 4.
+Satellite images, weather maps and tracks of Category 1 Hurricane Frank 2022, July 23 - August 3.
 Max wind speed 90mph.

 Frank has failed to produce organized deep convection since last night, and the system has been reduced to a well-defined low-level cloud swirl over the open waters of the eastern Pacific Ocean.
 Since Frank no longer satisfies the criteria of a tropical cyclone, this will be the final NHC advisory on now post-tropical Frank.

 The cyclone is expected to gradually turn northward during the next couple of days as it moves around the western periphery of a distant low-level ridge.
 Although Frank is believed to be still producing some 34-knot winds in its northeastern quadrant, weakening is expected through midweek as the cyclone continues to spin down over cool sea surface temperatures.
 The system is forecast to open into a trough and dissipate by early Friday.
 For additional information on the post-tropical cyclone please see High Seas Forecasts issued by the National Weather Service, under AWIPS header NFDHSFEPI, WMO header FZPN02 KWBC, and on the web at https://ocean.weather.gov/shtml/NFDHSFEPI.php

 Forecaster Reinhart.
 Information provided by the National Hurricane Center (NHC).